ASC 842 Embedded Lease Assessment Template for Lessees

 There's no special framework for embedded leases since they're nothing more or less than just a standard lease under the guidance.
 Therefore, evaluating for embedded leases still comes down to the definition of a lease under ASC 842:

 - Is there an identified asset within the contract?

-- Does the customer have control of the leased asset throughout the period of use, including:
+- Does the customer have control of a leased asset throughout the period of use, including:

 - the right to substantially all economic benefit from the asset, and

-- the right to direct the use of the identified?
+- the right to direct the use of an identified asset?

 When you check off all of these criteria, you have a lease on your hands.
 However, it can be a little bit trickier depending on the facts and circumstances.
 So on that note, let's look at these important bullet points a bit closer.

 We're going to start by figuring out if there's an identified asset in the potential lease agreement according to a couple of factors:

 In most cases, the assets subject to leases are listed and easy to identify, maybe a vehicle, a parcel of land, or a piece of equipment with a serial number.
 For instance, let's say you have a service agreement with a supplier that only has one asset to provide that service.
 Naturally, that would be an identified asset.

 However, other assets can be implicitly included in the contract simply to fulfill the service agreement.
 As an example, suppose a supplier has multiple assets that can provide the service and you don’t know which specific asset you will get.
 In that case, whether or not you have an identified asset depends on whether the supplier has a substantive right to substitute alternative assets throughout the period of use to fulfill the contract.